Brandon Tanev

-Brandon Tanev (born December 31, 1991) is a Canadian professional ice hockey left winger for the Seattle Kraken of the National Hockey League (NHL).
-He previously played in the NHL for the Winnipeg Jets and Pittsburgh Penguins.
+Brandon Tanev (born December 31, 1991) is a Canadian professional ice hockey left winger for the Utah Mammoth of the National Hockey League (NHL).
+He previously played in the NHL for the Winnipeg Jets, Pittsburgh Penguins and Seattle Kraken.

 Born in Toronto, Tanev followed his older brother Christopher Tanev into ice hockey, but both brothers were cut from their respective minor ice hockey teams for being too small at the age of 15.
 Tanev took some time off from the sport until he underwent a growth spurt at the end of high school.
 From there, he played two seasons of junior ice hockey with the Markham Waxers of the Ontario Junior Hockey League and the Surrey Eagles of the British Columbia Hockey League, respectively.
 After going undrafted by the NHL, Tanev spent the next four years playing college ice hockey for the Providence Friars of the Hockey East conference.
-He was instrumental in the Friars' championship title at the 2015 NCAA Division I Men's Ice Hockey Tournament, delivering the game-winning goal against Boston University to give Providence their first national championship in franchise history.
+He was instrumental in the Friars' championship title at the 2015 NCAA Division I Men's Ice Hockey Tournament, delivering the game-winning goal against Boston University to give Providence their first national championship in school history.